 If Classroom isn’t enabled, you can allow access by going to Google Apps > Classroom and turning it on for the relevant users.

 When your users first login to Google Classroom they’ll be asked if they’re a teacher or a student.
 Without careful management it’s very easy for a teacher to accidentally signup as a students and get locked out of being able to create classes, and likewise a student can feel the power that only a teacher has with the ability to set assignments for their peers.
 Luckily, there’s a way to manage this.

 When you enable Google Classroom a new Google Group called Classroom Teachers is automatically created.
 Users claiming to be teachers when signing up are automatically added to this group.
 By going to Google Apps > Classsroom > General Settings you can tell Classroom how you want it to deal with users in this group.
 The options available are:

 This allows all users regardless of status to create classes and assign work.
 This may be more suited to higher education where teaching structures are flatter.

 Option 2: All pending and verified teachers

-This option allows anyone to register as a teacher and create classes, but they are held as pending and have to be manually verified or denied access by an administrator through Groups.
+This option allows anyone to register as a teacher and create classes, but they are held as pending and must be manually verified or denied access by an administrator through Groups.

 Option 3: Verified teachers only

-With this option set anyone can signup as a teacher, but they can only create classes once their account has been verified by an administrator.
+With this option set anyone can sign up as a teacher, but they can only create classes once an administrator has verified their account.
 You can set this option and populate this group manually with your teacher accounts to get everyone set up straight away.

 Tip: Turning students into teachers